dotWee/OpenKWSolver/README.md

 Building
 --------

-To build the app, just import OpenKWSolver into Android Studio.
+Just clone that git-project, or download it as zip [here](https://github.com/dotWee/OpenKWSolver/archive/master-rewrite.zip) and import it to Android Studio!

 Used Permissions
 ----------------